tan-hoi/sso-frontend-integration-k8s/README.md

 # SSO Front-end Integration

-This example shows how to implement SSO front-end integration for EnSaaS 4.0.
-We are not deploying this app using Kubernetes.
+This example shows how to implement SSO front-end integration for the EnSaaS 4.0, which utilizes the default log-in page provided by WISE-PaaS.
+This default log-in page can be integrated with all applications deployed onto the platform.

 # Result